-Step 2: Get a balloon and tie a knot in one end of the balloon.
-Cut off the other end.
-Stretch the balloon around the bottom of your plastic bottle.
+Step 2: Tie a knot in one end of the balloon.
+Cut the opposite end of the balloon off.
+Stretch the cut off end of the balloon around the bottom of the plastic bottle

 Step 4: Get a balloon and tie a knot in one end of the balloon.
 Cut off the other end.
 Stretch the balloon around the bottom of your plastic bottle.